 - 1 yellow bell pepper, diced

-- 1 dozen asparagus, trimmed and cut into small pieces
+- 6 frozen artichoke bottoms, thawed or 1 dozen asparagus, washed trimmed, and cut into small pieces

 - 1 1/2 cups uncooked quinoa, rinsed